What's The Best Tick Repellent For Kids? Summer Tick Protection

 What’s the Best Tick Repellent for Kids?

-When it comes to bug spray, there are typically three options: natural DEET alternatives, DEET, or picaridin.
-The most common natural bug spray is oil of lemon eucalyptus, which does not offer any tick protection.
-It only protects against mosquitos for up to 6 hours, and is not recommended for children under the age of three.
+When it comes to tick repellent, there are typically three options: natural DEET alternatives, DEET, or picaridin.
+The most common natural bug spray is oil of lemon eucalyptus, which only protects from ticks for up to 5 hours, mosquitos for up to 6 hours, and is not recommended for children under the age of three.

-DEET is a neurotoxin (toxins that are destructive to nerve tissue) that is absorbed into the skin at a rate of 18% - much higher than alternatives like picaridin.
+DEET is a neurotoxin (toxins that are destructive to nerve tissue) that is absorbed into the skin at a rate of 18% - much higher than other tick repellents like picaridin.
 Picaridin is absorbed at a lower rate of 6% and it is not a neurotoxin.
-Additionally, DEET protects against ticks for only 8-10 hours whereas Picaridin protects against ticks for 12 hours.
+Additionally, DEET protects against ticks for only 8-10 hours whereas Picaridin tick repellent protects against ticks for 12 hours.